CRFitzgerald/Group-6-Project-3-/README.md

 * Setup the format on README

 Matthew Ng
-* Worked on scraping data from Amazon's Best Books 2022.
 * Worked on scraping data from Amazon's Best Books 2022 using beautifulsoup.
 * Worked on powerpoint slides.
 * Created visuals that assisted with drawing insights.